Yamo93/computer-networking/4-network-layer-data-plane/4-3-internet-protocol.md

 - [ ] Two hosts, as shown in the figure.
 - [x] 256

+Explanation: IP address has 32 bits.
+32 - 24 = 8.
+There are 8 bits remaining.
+Therefore the maximum # of interfaces is: 2^8 = 256.
+Even though the maximum of usable interfaces is 254 (excluding the home address 0.0.0.0 and the broadcast address 255.255.255.255 which are reserved).

 What is the maximum # of interfaces in the 223.1.3/29 network?

 - [ ] There's no a priori limit on the number of interfaces in this subnet.